pactflow/docs.pactflow.io/website/docs/docs/on-premises/system-requirements.md

 ## Load Balancing

-We recommend running Pactflow on load-balanced infrastructure in at least a 2 node setup to enable high availability and greater throughput.
+We recommend running PactFlow on load-balanced infrastructure in at least a 2 node setup to enable high availability and greater throughput.
 So for clarity, we would recommend running two servers both with 4GiB memory and 4 CPUs for a total capacity of 8GiB Memory and 8 CPUs.

-The Pactflow application is stateless, and therefore sticky sessions do not need to be configured.
+The PactFlow application is stateless, and therefore sticky sessions do not need to be configured.
 Use round-robin or least outstanding requests to route to the application servers.

 _NOTE_: Most Pact tooling has retries built-in to handle minor outages communicating to a broker.